Provided by the University Council on Graduate Study, Office of the Provost, University of Pittsburgh

-- be aware of time constraints and other demands imposed on faculty members and program staff; · be prepared to take the initiative in finding answers to questions and in planning their professional careers;
+- Be prepared to take the initiative in finding answers to questions and in planning their professional careers;

 It may happen that either the faculty advisor or the graduate student believes that the advising process is failing.
 Such difficulties should be reported to the designated person in the program handling graduate affairs or to the chair of the program or the department.
 This person should assist in mediating and in developing meaningful alternatives to existing problems approaching such problems in a manner as informal, constructive, and non-personalized as possible to arrive at a mutually acceptable resolution of the problem.
 It may happen that a change of advisor occurs as a result.
 Such a change should be handled so that the academic experience of the graduate student is enhanced.